Leticiel/vnstuffs/AdvHD/README.md

-Only tested with Nightmare×BlackCat ～追憶のビヨンド～
+Only tested with Nightmare x BlackCat ～Tsuioku no Beyond～